 At this time, the American Camp Association requires that any aquatic, first aid, and CPR certification must include, at minimum, 50% of course time to include in-person instruction, hands-on practice, and skills assessment under the direct supervision of a certified instructor from one of the organizations listed below.
 It is acceptable to have a portion of the course be completed online (course readings, etc.).

-When access to the EMS is 20 minutes or less (for 2007 Standards) AND 30 minutes or less (for the 2012 Standards), certification by a nationally recognized provider of training in first aid and CPR?
+When access to the EMS is 30 minutes or less, certification by a nationally recognized provider of training in first aid and CPR?

 Standard, Community, or Basic First Aid with age-appropriate CPR from any of the following organizations: